"

 Figure 16.35.
 The Significance Of The “Length And Pitch” Elements Of The Weld Symbol Used In Intermittent Fillet Welding / Photo Credit: Nicholas Malara, CC BY 4.0

-The two dimensions to the right of the weld symbol are length and pitch.
-These are used for intermittent welds, sometimes called stitch welds.
-It is often unnecessary to weld the entire length of long weld joints.
-The above example calls for a 2 inch long weld, spaced every 6 inches.
-The spacing is called the pitch, and is measured from the center of one weld to the center of the next weld.
-We can see this illustrated in the example below, where the weld symbol calls for 2 inch long welds on a 5 inch pitch.
+The two dimensions that may appear to the right of the weld symbol are its length and pitch.
+These define how to complete an intermittent weld, sometimes called a stitch weld.
+It is often unnecessary to weld the entire length of long weld joints so, for instance, a print may call for a two-inch-long weld (the length) spaced every six inches (the pitch).
+The spacing is measured from the center of one weld to the center of the next weld.
+You can see this illustrated in Figure 16.35, where the weld symbol calls for two-inch-long welds on a five-inch pitch.

 Intermittent welds may also be chained or staggered.
-The example directly above shows chained welds, that is the welds on each side of the joint are lined up with each other.
-If the welds are staggered then the welds on one side of the joint are offset from the welds on the other.
-It is best to offset the welds ½ the required pitch, so that welds on one side of the joint are centered between the welds on the other side.
-A slight offset of the weld symbols will indicate the welds should be staggered as seen below.
+In chained welds, the welds on each side of the joint are lined up with each other.
+If the welds are staggered, however, then the welds on one side of the joint are offset from the welds on the other.
+It is best to offset the welds by half the required pitch, so that welds on one side of the joint are centered between the welds on the other side.
+A slight offset of the weld symbols indicates the welds should be staggered (see Figure 16.36).

 Two weld symbols.
 The left symbol is for chain intermittent weld.
 It shows a reference line shows ¼ next to two right angle triangles that are stacked directly over each other, and 2-6 as the length and pitch of the weld.
 The symbol on the right is for a staggered intermittent weld.
 It shows the reference line with ¼ to the left of a right triangle on the top of the line, and 2-6 for the length and pitch.
 At the bottom of the reference line ¼ is also shown to the left of the triangle, however the triangle is staggered to the left and so that the left side of the triangle above the reference line meets the center of the top line of the triangle on the bottom.
 The length and pitch are still marked 2-6.